Matheus-Garbelini/esp32_bluetooth_classic_sniffer/README.md

 ### General Architecture

-The custom ESP32 BR/EDR Sniffer/Injector firmware communicates with the host system over a USB serial port and waits to receive custom commands or common HCI commands.
-At startup, an HCI bridge is created to separate custom command and Baseband packets from standard HCI commands, events or data sent or received from ESP32.
-Once "RX/TX Sniffer" feature is enabled on the ESP32 firmware, Baseband packets are directly forwarded to *`BTSnifferBREDR.py`* script which simply decodes sniffed packets and prints them via Scapy and/or dumps to Wireshark via live capture and to `logs` folder.
+The custom ESP32 BR/EDR Sniffer/Injector firmware communicates with the host system over a USB serial port and waits to receive custom commands or HCI commands.
+At startup, an HCI bridge is created to separate BrakTooth custom protocol from standard HCI commands sent or received from ESP32.
+Once the "RX/TX Sniffer" feature is enabled on the ESP32 firmware, Baseband packets are directly forwarded to *`BTSnifferBREDR.py`* script which simply decodes sniffed packets over the custom protocol and prints them via Scapy and/or dumps to Wireshark via live capture and to `logs` folder.

 ![arch.pdf](docs/arch.pdf.svg)